|Highlights||Credit Card Feature|

 |Things We Like||Signing bonus of $150|

 |Our Verdict||Great card for 5% cash back in quarterly rotating bonus categories|

 Chase Freedom® is one of the best cash rewards credit cards in the market today and is a godsend for those of you who want to earn cold hard cash in return for your everyday spending.
-It offers a $150 Bonus to new sign-ups after you spend $500 on purchases during your first 3 months after account opening.
+You can get a $150 Bonus after spending $500 on purchases in your first 3 months from account opening.
 You also earn a $25 Bonus when you add your first authorized user to your card and make a purchase within this same 3-month period.

 In this Chase Freedom® review, we'll share with you the pros and cons of Chase Freedom® so that you can decide for yourself if this is the best cash back card for your lifestyle needs.
 You need good to excellent credit in order to qualify for this card.

-- Earn a $25 Bonus after you add your first authorized user and make a purchase within this same 3-month period
+Earn a $25 Bonus after adding your first authorized user and making a purchase within this same 3-month period.

 Our Least Favorite Things About Chase Freedom®